peteroupc/peteroupc.github.io/bernsupp.md

     - _M\*(1/(2\*n))$\alpha/2$,_
     - _M\*(1/(7\*n))$\alpha/2$ if n&ge;4, and_
     - _M\*(1/(8\*n&minus;4))$\alpha/2$._
-3. _If f has a Lipschitz continuous derivative with Lipschitz constant M, then the expression (1) is less than or equal to&mdash;_
+3. _If f has a Lipschitz-continuous derivative with Lipschitz constant M, then the expression (1) is less than or equal to&mdash;_
     - _(M/2)\*(1/(7\*n)) if n&ge;4, and_
     - _(M/2)\*(1/(8\*n&minus;4))._